Skip to main content

 Resources and facilities

 The Institute of Dentistry moved into the Alexandra Wing of The Royal London Hospital in Whitechapel in 2014.
-Costing £78m, it is the first new dental school to be built in the UK for over 40 years and houses state-of-the-art facilities – setting the bar for the most modern learning environment for dental education of any UK dental hospital.
+Costing £78m, it is the first new dental school to be built in the UK for over 40 years and houses state-of-the-art facilities – setting the standard for the most modern learning environment for dental education of any UK dental hospital.

 Facilities to aid your studies include:

-• the Blizard Building, which offers an inspiring environment for medical and dental students and staff – including open-plan research laboratories, a 400-seat lecture theatre, and a café
+• The Blizard Building, which offers an inspiring environment for medical and dental students and staff – including open-plan research laboratories, a 400-seat lecture theatre, and a café

-• newly refurbished treatment areas
+• Newly refurbished treatment areas

-• numerous library facilities – the Queen Mary Library at Mile End, large medical archives at The Royal London and Barts hospitals, and the University of London Library
+• Numerous library facilities – the Queen Mary Library at Mile End, large medical archives at The Royal London and Barts hospitals, and the University of London Library

 Entry requirements